Upper seminar "Theoretical computer science

 The proof technique to get the NP upper bound takes advantage of a stuttering theorem for (plain) Past LTL as well as properties about small integer solutions for quantifier-free Presburger formulae.

-In time permits, results for extensions of LTL such as ETL, linear mu-calculus or CTL* shall be also discussed.
+In time permits, results for extensions of LTL such as ETL, linear mu-calculus or CTL* shall also be discussed.

 The talk is based on joint works with Amit Kumar Dhar and Arnaud Sangnier.

-Mittwoch, 12.11.2014: Martin Lange
+Wednesday, 12.11.2014: Martin Lange

 The collapse of the mu-calculus alternation hierarchy on certain classes of structures